dok/awesome-webdev-career/README.md

     3. Go as far as you want with this.
       - Create a site with different routes (/about, /contact, etc.)
 5. Learn about databases
   - Why do you need to learn about databases?
-You can store stuff.
+So that you can store stuff.
   - Learn about [SQL](http://sqlzoo.net/)
   - Learn about [MongoDb](http://openmymind.net/2011/3/28/The-Little-MongoDB-Book/)